kethan1/WinTmp/README.md

 # WinTmp

-This is a python module used to getting temperatures of the cpu and gpu in windows.
-If this module doesn't work, make sure to open an issue!
+This is a Python module used to getting temperatures of the CPU and GPU in windows.
+If this module doesn't work, please open an issue!

-This module also need to be run as Administrator.
+This module needs to be run as administrator.

 Install:
 `pip install WinTmp`